All the best Black Friday deals you can shop at Amazon right now

 ____________________________________________________________________________

 If your home office lacks a scanner, now’s the time to pick one up.
-This model from Brother is on sale and can handle all the documents you’re working with.
+These models from Brother are on sale and can handle all the documents you’re working with.

 ____________________________________________________________________________